Mother’s milk is always a best option when it comes to milk for pets.

 According to many nutritionists, isoflavones can have positive health benefits for humans and can therefore be good for dogs too.

-Feeding your dog with large quantities of soy milk is therefore not good, you can however give it in moderate quantities as an occasional treat.
+Feeding your dog and cats with large quantities of soy milk is therefore not good, you can however give it in moderate quantities as an occasional treat.

 Can Dogs Eat Soy Sauce?